tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 Delegated credentials present a better alternative from other delegation mechanisms like proxy certificates for several reasons:

-* There is no change needed to client certificate validation at the PKI layer.
+* There is no change needed to certificate validation at the PKI layer.
 * X.509 semantics are very rich.
 This can cause unintended consequences if a service owner creates a proxy cert where the properties differ from the leaf certificate.
   Delegated credentials have very restricted semantics which should not conflict